 This is not a complete list of all side effects that may occur.
 If you have questions about side effects, contact your health care provider.
 Call your doctor for medical advice about side effects.
 To report side effects to the appropriate agency, please read the Guide to Reporting Problems to FDA.

 Contact 1-800-222-1222 (the American Association of Poison Control Centers), your local poison control center, or emergency room immediately.
 Symptoms may include hyperactivity; severe or persistent headache; stomach pain; unusual drowsiness or restlessness; unusual thirst; vomiting.Proper storage of Singulair chewable tablets:

 Store Singulair chewable tablets at room temperature, between at 59 and 86 degrees F (15 and 30 degrees C).
 Store away from heat, moisture, and light.
 Do not store in the bathroom.
 Store in original packaging until just before use.
 Keep Singulair chewable tablets out of the reach of children and away from pets.

 - If you have any questions about Singulair chewable tablets, please talk with your doctor, pharmacist, or other health care provider.

-- Singulair chewable tablets is to be used only by the patient for whom it is prescribed.
+- Singulair chewable tablets are to be used only by the patient for whom it is prescribed.
 Do not share it with other people.